What the extension detects

 <input>elements (except password, file, date, and other non-text types)<textarea>elementscontenteditableelements (common in rich-text editors like Notion, Slack web, Linear, etc.)

-It runs inside frames on most pages, with the Google Docs and Gmail exceptions handled specially.
+It runs inside frames on most pages, with the custom-integration exceptions above handled specially.

 What text it reads